Gay London · City Guide

 Medical treatment can be expensive so travel insurance is essential.

 Pharmacies can provide a limited amount of advice and sell some drugs over the counter.
 Prescriptions issued by a UK doctor will be required for other drugs.
-There are a number of 24-hour private doctors clinics that will see people on a ‘walk in’ basis – such Medicentre.
+There are a number of 24-hour private doctors clinics that will see people on a ‘walk-in’ basis.

 A tip of 10%-12.5% will be expected in a restaurant.
 Always check to see whether a ‘service charge’ has been added to the bill.
 If so, no additional tip is required.

 Taxi drivers will expect a small tip of up to 10%.
-Pay £1-£2 to the bell boy in a hotel.
 In a bar or club, leaving a small tip may help you get noticed and served faster the next time you buy drinks.

 The use of recreational drugs in the UK is illegal.
 In reality, many people take illegal drugs at dance parties.